 EMC PROJECT UPDATES

-EMC-2015-001 Class II-Large Monitoring (ongoing): Oregon State University Master of Science (MS) student Adam Pate selected three main areas to implement the regional scale component of the Class II Large watercourse study, which is assessing the effectiveness of rule criteria for identifying Class II watercourses susceptible to thermal loading.
+EMC-2015-001: Class II-Large Monitoring (ongoing): Oregon State University Master of Science (MS) student Adam Pate selected three main areas to implement the regional scale component of the Class II Large watercourse study, which is assessing the effectiveness of rule criteria for identifying Class II watercourses susceptible to thermal loading.
 Field work took place during the summer of 2018 in three Jackson Demonstration State Forest watersheds, two upper Klamath River basins, and the Cow Creek watershed (South Cow Creek on LaTour Demonstration State Forest).
 A total of at least 100 sites are being studied.
 Data analysis is being conducted this fall, including the use of LiDAR and NetMap data.
+Adam Pate defended his thesis in the Summer of 2019.
+Drs.
+Catalina Segura and Kevin Bladon will be turning Adam’s thesis into a manuscript to be submitted to a peer reviewed journal in 2020.
+PhD student Austin Wissler will be analyzing the thermistor data from Caspar Creek and Latour Demonstration State Forest as the first part of his dissertation research.

-EMC-2015-002 Forest Practice Rules Implementation and Effectiveness Monitoring (FORPRIEM) ver.
-2.0.: A , which was funded by the EMC, was written by Dr. Ashley Steel and Pat Cunningham, USFS Pacific Northwest Research Station (PNW), was prepared and submitted to the EMC (see: http://www.bof.fire.ca.gov/board_committees/effectiveness_monitoring_committee_/mm0618/emc_4-a-_calfire_erosion_statistical_final_report_20june2018.pdf).
-Project implementation (not currently funded by the EMC) based upon the PNW statistical consultation is ongoing and planned for 2019.
+EMC-2015-002: Forest Practice Rules Implementation and Effectiveness Monitoring (FORPRIEM) ver.
+2.0.: A final statistical consultation report for EMC-2015-002 was written by Dr. Ashley Steel and Pat Cunningham, USFS Pacific Northwest Research Station (PNW)and submitted to the EMC.
+No further work has progressed to date.

-EMC-2015-004 Effectiveness of Road Rules in Reducing Hydrologic Connectivity and Significant Sediment Discharge (completed): A final statistical consultation report, which was funded by the EMC, was written by Dr. Ashley Steel and Pat Cunningham, USFS Pacific Northwest Research Station (PNW), was prepared and submitted to the EMC (see: http://www.bof.fire.ca.gov/board_committees/effectiveness_monitoring_committee_/mm0618/emc_4-a-_calfire_erosion_statistical_final_report_20june2018.pdf).
-Project implementation (not currently funded by the EMC) based upon the PNW statistical consultation is ongoing and planned for 2019.
+EMC-2015-004: Effectiveness of Road Rules in Reducing Hydrologic Connectivity and Significant Sediment Discharge (completed): A final statistical consultation report for EMC-2015-004 was written by Dr. Ashley Steel and Pat Cunningham, USFS Pacific Northwest Research Station (PNW)and submitted to the EMC.
+No further work has progressed to date.

-EMC-2016-002: Post-fire effectiveness of the Forest Practice Rules in protecting water quality on Boggs Mountain Demonstration State Forest (ongoing): Three wet seasons of data collection have been completed, and measurements will continue for an additional two wet seasons to fully capture post-fire and post-salvage recovery.
-Runoff simulations to test various skid trail BMP treatments will be performed in the spring of 2019.
-A manuscript on the role of soil compaction and ground cover in post-fire logged areas will be submitted to Journal of Hydrology in Fall 2018.
+EMC-2016-002: Post-fire effectiveness of the Forest Practice Rules in protecting water quality on Boggs Mountain Demonstration State Forest (ongoing):.
+Data collection will continue for a 5th post-fire season.
+A BMP demonstration project was implemented to test different erosion control measures on skid trails.
+Testing was done using a runoff simulator and a flow rate calibrated from previous runoff simulations performed on skid trails at BMDSF.
+Six replicates of five different treatments were tested including: 1) control; 2) increasing waterbreak frequency; 3) slash packed; 4) slash packed and walked-in with equipment; and 5) slash packed waterbreak outlets.
+The first of the two rainfall simulation experiments (i.e., lab-based rainfall simulations) was published in the Journal of Hydrology.